What is influencer marketing – and is it worth your time? We’re about to find out.

 Reach: does your influencer have a sufficient audience?

 Influencers have follower counts averaging from 100,000 upwards.
 Those with followers that are less than 100,000 but over 10,000 are called ‘micro-influencers’.
 Micro-influencers, despite their relatively small reach, tend to have higher engagement with their following.

 Resonance: will your influencer resonate with your intended audience?

 Your influencer may have far-reaching engagement, but are they credible?
 If you partner with an influencer who is not seen by consumers as being trustworthy, knowledgeable or personally involved with the content, this will also reflect badly on your brand.

 Relevance: is your content and influencer relevant?

-It may be tempting to opt for a big name as they’ll likely have reach, but this doesn’t always mean that they’re relevant.
-The influencer you chose must not only be relevant to your brand image and messaging but have relevance socially, so that the partnership does not feel dated.
+It may be tempting to opt for a big name as they’ll likely have reached, but this doesn’t always mean that they’re relevant.
+The influencer you chose must not only be relevant to your brand image and messaging but have relevance socially so that the partnership does not feel dated.